paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
+about: >
-about: You will be asked to provide a script that reproduces the bug, based on our template.
+  You will be asked to provide a script that reproduces the bug, based on our template.

 ---

 Due to limited volunteers, we cannot answer *usage* questions.
 Please ask such questions on [StackOverflow](https://stackoverflow.com/tags/paper-trail-gem).

-Use the following template to report bugs:
+Bug reports must use the following template:

 ```ruby
 # frozen_string_literal: true